Contact

 Compliance with legal and regulatory requirements

 Compliance as part of business activities constitutes part of regular classroom training held at all Vossloh companies.
 The teaching requirements and the participants are identified and selected by the Compliance Officers within the business units and the Local Compliance Officers on the basis of the Vossloh Compliance Training Concept.
 The Compliance Office headed by the Chief Compliance Officer keeps a record of the classroom training sessions held.
-In 2022, Vossloh conducted compliance training around the world for a total of 1,283 participants (2021: 723).
+In 2022, Vossloh conducted compliance training around the world with a total of 653 participants (2022: 1,283).

 Compliance training is also given in the form of e-Learning, which was revised from the ground up in 2021.
 The “Code of Conduct – Compliance Basics” module is aimed at all employees who work at a computer workstation.
 In addition, there are two modules for all managerial staff and employees with external contact that focus on competition law and anticorruption measures.
-These are also the target audience of the “refresher” module on anticorruption, competition law and foreign trade law.
+These are also the target audience of the “ refresher” module on anticorruption, competition law and foreign trade law.
 All new employees are gradually taken through the e-Learning program.
 The Local Compliance Officers systematically record the employees’ attendance and send them reminders to attend, if need be.
-As of December 31, 2022, the training rate stood at 96.3 percent (2021: 95.0 percent).
+The training rate was 97.1 % as of December 31, 2023 (2022: 96.3 %).

 Vossloh has set up a whistle-blower hotline together with an international law firm.
 In addition to the option of contacting the Compliance Office directly, this allows company employees and external whistle-blowers to report possible misconduct to an independent external contact (ombudsperson) in their native language.
 The whistleblower hotline has so far been set up for 24 countries.
 As such, the main regions and the languages spoken within the Vossloh Group are essentially covered.
-The ombudspersons were contacted on two occasions in 2022 (2021: three occasions).
-All resulting investigations into possible compliance violations were concluded.
+The ombudspersons were contacted once in 2023 (2022: twice).
+All resulting investigations into possible compliance violations were completed.

 Vossloh has also taken special precautions to ensure compliance with foreign trade regulations, notably export control and embargo legislation.
 Beyond the obvious need to comply with applicable legal provisions, Vossloh shares the security objectives pursued by foreign trade legislation, especially the strengthening of international peace efforts and the non-proliferation of weapons of mass destruction.
 An export control policy for the entire Group and which is based on applicable law creates a binding framework for the entire Vossloh Group and all its employees to ensure compliance with the respective legal requirements.
 The framework requirements of this policy are supplemented by more extensive regulations in the form of work and organizational instructions, process descriptions, etc. The policy states that each operational unit must appoint an Export Officer and a Trade Compliance Officer (TCO).
 In cooperation with the respective HR departments, they develop training concepts and ensure that all employees working in areas relevant to foreign trade receive the appropriate training.
 Vossloh’s central compliance e-learning tool also includes the module “Foreign trade law.”